Engee documentation

 Details

-Input port related to the normal force acting on the tyre, in N. The normal force is positive if it acts on the tyre in a downward direction, pressing it against the road surface.
+The input port is connected to the normal force acting on the tire, in H. The normal force is positive if it acts on the tire in a downward direction, pressing it against the road surface.

 Data types